farazkh80/SearchEngine/README.md

 - New Features:
   - Fine-tune T5 Models with higher number of parameters such as `t5-large` and `t5-3B` for better results.
   - Add other NLP models such as `BERT` and `ALBERT` for performance comparison.
-  - Add a web news scrapper to maintain a up-to-date version of latest most popular `n` news.
+  - Add a web news scrapper to maintain an up-to-date version of latest most popular `n` news.

 # 7 Acknowledgements